plx30080-ctrl/CrecscentDataTool/FIREBASE_SETUP.md

 After updating firebase.js:
 1. Run the app: `npm run dev`
-2. Sign up with your email
+2. Sign up with your email at the Crescent Management Platform signup page
 3. Go to Firebase Console > Firestore Database
 4. Find your user document in the `users` collection
 5. Manually add a field: `role: "admin"`

-Now you're ready to use the app!
+Now you're ready to use Crescent Management Platform V0.1!